 Own Your Content Real Estate

-Scott still publishes to his blog about once a week.
-He knows most engagement now happens on LinkedIn, where his newsletter regularly gets 20 or 30 comments while his blog might get one or two.
-He's made peace with that.
-But he hasn't walked away from his own site.
+Scott publishes to his blog about once a week.
+His LinkedIn newsletter gets 20 or 30 comments.
+His blog might get one or two.
+He's made peace with that, but he hasn't walked away from his own site.

 The One Thing Most Marketers Get Wrong